stumcd/muc/README.md

 * ✅ Is there an MDM profile?
 * ✅ Is the MDM profile valid (ie not expired)?
 * ✅ Is the MDM profile non-removable?
-		* Has the associated push cert expired? (not reliable currently)
+* ✅ Is the Push Certificate valid?
 * ✅ Was the device enrolled via Automated Device Enrollment (aka DEP)?
 * ✅ Was the device enrolled using User-Approved?
 * ✅ Can we connect to the MDM server?
 * ✅ Has a Bootstrap Token been escrowed to the MDM server?

-MDM Restrictions (still a work in progress)
-* ~~Are there any MDM-managed upgrade restrictions in-place?~~
+MDM Deferrals/Restrictions
-* ~~Is there a deferral in place for macOS upgrades?
-If so, how many days?~~
+* Is there a deferral in place for macOS upgrades?
+If so, how many days?
 * ✅ Is the Software Update Catalog URL set to Apple's default?

 #### Disk volumes